European School of Economics: History

-In 2013 the European School of Economics UK Ltd. (ESE Foundation) became a charity..
+In 2013, the European School of Economics UK Ltd. (ESE Foundation) became a charity..
 ESE campuses are presently managed by ESE Italy, ESE Spain, ESE Insight Ltd, and ESE New York Inc.

-In 2021 ESE was the winner of the 'Global Student Satisfaction Awards' by StudyPortals, winning for the category of 'Quality of Student Life' against over 4000 participating universities and other national higher education institutes.
+In 2021, ESE was the winner of the 'Global Student Satisfaction Awards' by StudyPortals, winning for the category of 'Quality of Student Life' against over 4000 participating universities and other national higher education institutes.

 Accreditation and educational system

-The European School of Economics (ESE) is a UK- and European-accredited educational institution; a member of the Listed Bodies with UCAS Accreditation, ASIC Premier Institution Status, as well OIA, and Erasmus + membership.
+The European School of Economics (ESE) is a UK- and European-accredited educational institution, a member of the Listed Bodies with UCAS Accreditation, ASIC Premier Institution Status, as well OIA, and Erasmus + membership.

-ESE students can earn a BSc (Honours) in marketing, finance, management, or media and communications, an MSc in finance, management or marketing, or an MBA.
+ESE students can earn a Bachelor of Science (Honours) in marketing, finance, management, or media and communications, a Master of Science in finance, management or marketing, or an MBA.
 Admissions at ESE are carried out on a rolling basis for each particular intake, with only a limited number of places available in each campus.

 ESE's undergraduate bachelor's degree is a three-year-program, and students may study and switch amongst any ESE centers worldwide at any point throughout the academic year.
 Every year students also have to complete internships which are sourced by ESE, selecting from more than 1500 organisations around the world.
 In their annual review of the institution, the QAA highlighted these practices, noting the "opportunities for students to undertake comprehensive internships and transfer between international campuses (paragraph 2.7) ...and the robust and systematic approach to the management of information, which is coordinated with partner campuses overseas (paragraph 3.4)."

 Awarding of UK degrees

-The European School of Economics (ESE) awards UK degree courses in its centers in London, Rome, Florence, Milan, Madrid and New York in partnership with a number of UK universities and other legally recognised degree-awarding bodies.
+The European School of Economics (ESE) awards UK degree courses in its centers in London, Rome, Florence, Milan, Genoa and Madrid in partnership with a number of UK universities and other legally recognised degree-awarding bodies.
 Since its founding in 1994, ESE academic partners have been: